carbon-language/carbon-lang/docs/project/difficulties_improving_cpp.md

 forms one of the foundations of common Linux package management approaches.
 A consequence is that rather than changing or replacing language designs to simplify and improve the language, features have overwhelmingly been added over time.
-This both creates its own technical debt when those features interact in surprising and complex ways, as well as missing opportunities to reduce technical debt by replacing or removing legacy features.
+This both creates technical debt due to complicated feature interaction, and fails to benefit from on cleanup opportunities in the form of replacing or removing legacy features.

-Carbon is specifically exploring significant backwards incompatible changes.
+Carbon is exploring significant backwards incompatible changes.
 It doesn't inherit the legacy of C or C++ directly, and instead is starting with solid foundations, like a modern generics system, modular code organization, and consistent, simple syntax.
 Then, it builds a simplified and improved language around those foundational components that remains both interoperable with and migratable from C++, while giving up transparent backwards compatibility.
 This